Mork7/SnakeGame/README.md

 #README

-If python and playsound are not installed, run the attached script 'install_python_snake_modules.sh'
+If python and pygame are not installed, run the bash script 'install_python_snake_modules.sh'

-If python already installed, then just install playsound via command 'pip3 install playsound'